- Home

 You rent a scooter in Bali — like nearly every traveler does — and a car cuts you off on the way to Canggu.
 Broken collarbone, road rash, concussion.
 The ambulance takes you to BIMC Hospital.
 Three days of treatment, X-rays, a CT scan, painkillers, wound care, and follow-up appointments.

-With SafetyWing ($45/month): You pay the $250 deductible.
+With SafetyWing ($56/4 weeks): You pay the $250 deductible.
 SafetyWing covers the rest up to $250,000.
 Total out-of-pocket: $250.

 Scenario 2: Dengue Fever in Thailand

 You get bitten by a mosquito in Chiang Mai.
-Four days later you have a 40-degree fever, severe body aches, and cannot keep water down.
+Four days later you have a 40-degree fever, severe body aches, and can’t keep water down.
 Blood tests confirm dengue.
 You spend three days on an IV drip in a private hospital.

 Without insurance: $2,500-5,000 for the hospital stay, blood work, IV fluids, and medications.

-With SafetyWing ($45/month): You pay $250 deductible.
+With SafetyWing ($56/4 weeks): You pay $250 deductible.
 Total out-of-pocket: $250.

 Scenario 3: Emergency Appendectomy in Mexico